mevouc/vouc.me/index.md

 I am currently holding a Backend Engineer position at [Equativ](https://equativ.com), in Paris.

-As part of the Product&Marketing and Addressability Backend team, my role is to maintain our APIs and implement new features (often defined by the Open RTB standard) to improve integration of our partners (i.e advertizers) needs.
+As part of the Programmatic MarketPlace and Addressability Backend team, my role is to maintain our APIs and implement new features (often defined by the Open RTB standard) to improve integration of our partners (i.e advertizers) needs.
 Our backend tools are mainly developed in C\#/.Net.